Authored by the expert who managed and guided the team behind the Spain Property Pack

 What is the 5-year property price forecast for Palma de Mallorca as of 2026?

-The range of 5-year forecasts for Palma de Mallorca spans from a conservative 10% to 20% cumulative gain if Europe slows sharply, to an optimistic 40% or more if supply stays frozen and rates remain low.
+The range of five-year scenarios runs from a conservative 10 to 20% cumulative gain if European demand softens and regulation tightens meaningfully, to an optimistic 40% or more if supply stays frozen and interest rates remain favorable.

 Which areas in Palma de Mallorca will have the best price growth over the next 5 years?